WrestleMania X-Seven: Aftermath

 Meanwhile, the Brothers of Destruction defeated Edge and Christian to become the new WWF Tag Team Champions on the April 19, 2001 episode of SmackDown! in a no-disqualification match.
-Austin and Triple H decided to challenge Undertaker and Kane for their newly won titles, but due to some wrangling by Linda McMahon, the match between the teams signed for Backlash forced Austin and Triple H to put up their WWF and Intercontinental titles respectively against the tag team titles in a "winner-take-all" match.
+Austin and Triple H decided to challenge The Undertaker and Kane for their newly won titles, but due to some wrangling by Linda McMahon, the match between the teams signed for Backlash forced Austin and Triple H to put up their WWF and Intercontinental titles respectively against the tag team titles in a "winner-take-all" match.
 At Backlash, Triple H scored the pin after attacking Kane with his sledgehammer and the Two-Man Power Trip became the second team in WWF history to hold both major singles titles and the tag team titles at the same time.
-The feud ultimately came to a climax at Judgment Day when Austin defeated Undertaker to retain the WWF Championship, while Kane defeated Triple H for the Intercontinental Championship.
+The feud ultimately came to a climax at Judgment Day when Austin defeated The Undertaker to retain the WWF Championship, while Kane defeated Triple H for the Intercontinental Championship.
 The next night on Raw, Austin and Triple H lost the tag team titles to Chris Jericho and Chris Benoit; during the course of the match, Triple H tore his quadriceps tendon and would miss the remainder of the year, leaving Austin to feud with the tag team champions alone.
 The feud culminated in a Triple Threat Match at King of the Ring, where Austin pinned Benoit to retain the WWF Championship.
 Ten years later in 2011, Undertaker and Triple H would once again renew their rivalry, going on to face each other in a rematch at WrestleMania XXVII with The Undertaker defeating HHH via submission, to extend his WrestleMania winning streak to 19–0.
 A year later, they faced each other a third time at WrestleMania XXVIII in a Hell in a Cell match with Shawn Michaels as the special guest referee.
 The Undertaker once again won the match to extend his WrestleMania winning streak to 20–0.

 Due to the acquisition of WCW, Vince's feud with Shane would later spiral into The Invasion storyline that dominated the WWF in the latter half of the year.
 It consisted of WCW wrestlers "invading" the WWF's televised shows in an attempt to "take over" the WWF.
 Extreme Championship Wrestling (ECW) would also be involved, with Stephanie as its new owner, merging WCW and ECW into The Alliance.
 Despite giving her own demands for a divorce shortly after WrestleMania, Linda would eventually reconcile with Vince in the wake of the Alliance's greater threat to the WWF.